XiaoxiaoSun0321/AI-in-NeuralEngineering-workshop-demo/README.md

 Full credit to the paper, please cite our work if used:

 Sun, X., Zhao, C., Koorathota, S., & Sajda, P. (2024).
-EEG-estimated functional connectivity, and not behavior, differentiates Parkinson's patients from health controls during the Simon conflict task.
-In 2024 46th Annual International Conference of the IEEE Engineering in Medicine & Biology Society (EMBC)
+EEG-estimated functional connectivity, and not behavior, differentiates Parkinson's patients from health controls during the Simon conflict task. <i>In 2024 46th Annual International Conference of the IEEE Engineering in Medicine & Biology Society (EMBC)</i>

 ## Contents